ABOUT THE SRI INTERNATIONAL NETWORK AND RESOURCES CENTER (SRI-RICE)

 We have a dual role: to advance knowledge through our own analysis, research, and publishing; and to advise and partner with others for research and extension.

 At SRI-Rice, we are in a central position to access information about SRI research and extension activities around the world, and thus can contribute to thematic and geographic analysis and synthesis of information and results from a broad range of resources.
 Where opportunities are given, we participate actively in research.
 Writing of thematic analysis and synthesis, scientific articles, and technical guidelines are part of our contribution on advancing knowledge on SRI.

 We advise researchers and students who wish to carry out research associated with SRI.
 We visit farmers’ fields and research sites, to support their work, to learn from them, and to provide technical assistance as requested.

 Network support and development

 An informal international SRI network has been evolving since the SRI methodology started to spread around the world in 2000.
 Over the past ten years, SRI has been recognized, supported and utilized by a growing number of NGOs, universities, farmer groups, government institutions, research institutions, the private sector, and donor agencies.
-Various kinds of national SRI networks have sprung up in a number of countries (Bangladesh, Cambodia, India, Indonesia, Laos, Philippines, Nepal, Madagascar, Sri Lanka, Thailand, Vietnam), where members share information and develop strategies for coordinating their SRI efforts.
+Various kinds of national SRI networks have sprung up in a number of countries (Bangladesh, Cambodia, India, Indonesia, Japan, Laos, Philippines, Nepal, Madagascar, Sri Lanka, Thailand, Vietnam), where members share information and develop strategies for coordinating their SRI efforts.
 At the global and regional levels, SRI-Rice is facilitating the development of an international SRI research network as well as SRI networks in Latin America and West Africa.